EpicWiz/Simple-Recaptcha-Contact-Form/README.md

 I put it at the very end, but you can even put it at the beginning if you want, it doesn't matter.

-Thats pretty much it for `index.html` other than linking the next files, which is `script.js`.
+Thats pretty much it for `index.html` other than linking the next file, which is `script.js`.

 **Note** In the provided files I have the CDN for bootstrap and jQuery.
 The bootstrap is not really necessary, but `jQuery is` for how I set up the JavaScript page.